AlexanderPattison/MERN-STACK-2024/README.md

 ## Features

+- **Self-Certification**: Self-cert for HTTPS.
+This should eventually change by use of properly signed certificates from trusted authorities for production deployments.
 - **User Authentication**: Secure login and registration using session-based authentication.
 - **CRUD Operations**: Full Create, Read, Update, Delete functionality.
 - **Responsive Design**: Mobile-friendly design using CSS and Bootstrap.